 Beef Magazine has become one of my favorite news sources for all things related to beef.
-This article sums up what many nutritionists I have spoken with say during our calls when I ask them about the importance of nutrition in the beef industry.
+This article sums up what many nutritionists have said during our calls when asked about the importance of nutrition in the beef industry.
 While some cows just seem to thrive no matter what they are eating, it’s never safe to assume they won’t cost you money, despite what their outer appearance looks like.

 Jeffery Hall, who works with Utah’s State Diagnostic Lab, spoke to producers at the recent Cattle Industry Convention in Phoenix, AZ.
 He said that mineral deficiencies have become widespread.
 Deficiencies of selenium, copper, vitamin A, vitamin E, and manganese can lead to various diseases in cattle.